-POLS 1120 Introduction to Political Economy Political economy, with its roots in the European 17th and 18th centuries, was the forefather of what developed in the 20th century into the two separate disciplines of political science and economics.
+POLS 1120 Introduction to Political Economy (3,2,1)Political economy, with its roots in the European 17th and 18th centuries, was the forefather of what developed in the 20th century into the two separate disciplines of political science and economics.
 However, it has remained as that discipline which examines the relationship of the individual to society, the economy, and the state.
 It is the study of relations and choices, of structures and institutions, of scales from the personal and local to the national, international, and global.
 Its originators include Locke, Hobbes, Adam Smith, Karl Marx, and Max Weber.
 Including choice theory and market theory, system theory, development theory and public policy theory, political economy examines the historic and human behavioural linkages among values/morals, politics, economic reality and economic reasoning.
 This course is open to GIS majors and GIS minors only.

-POLS 1140 Political Movements: Chinese and (3,2,1)European Prerequisite: For GIS major: POLS 1510 Foundations of Political Science or POLS 1520 Government and Politics of For ES major: EURO 1111 Europe: Unity and The course examines three major political movements nationalism, liberalism, and socialism-within a comparative context.
+POLS 1140 Political Movements: Chinese and (3,2,1) European

+Prerequisite: For GIS major: POLS 1510 Foundations of Political Science or POLS 1520 Government and Politics of China For ES major: EURO 1111 Europe: Unity and Diversity

+The course examines three major political movements nationalism, liberalism, and socialism-within a comparative context.
 By "movement" is meant not solely an ideology, but an ideology in relation to concrete political developments and popular mobilization.
 European experience of the three movements will be compared and contrasted with Chinese experience.
 This course is open to GIS and European Studies majors only.
-POLS 1150 Introduction to China Studies This one-unit course is designed specially for Year I China Studies students.
-It introduces students to the origin and development of China studies by examining the state of research and substantive knowledge in the field.
-It also introduces works by noted Chinawatchers or sinologists as well as publications by the teaching staff of China studies at the Hong Kong Baptist University, with an emphasis on the multidisciplinary nature of the field.
-Foundations of Political Science This is a course which introduces to students a comprehensive review of the field of political science.
-Basic concepts, political theories and methodologies, political institutions, political parties are all examined.
-The subfields of comparative politics and international relations are also integral parts of the course so as to lay down the foundation for further studies.
-Political developments in Europe and China are frequently employed as examples and related to the introduction of political ideas.